strimzi/proposals/075-auto-rebalancing-cluster-scaling.md

 If the referenced "template" `KafkaRebalance` custom resource exists, the operator automatically creates (or updates) a corresponding `KafkaRebalance` custom resource when the user scales the cluster, by adding and/or removing brokers.
 The operator copies over goals and rebalancing options from the referenced "template" resource to the "actual" rebalancing one and also adds the `spec.mode` and `spec.brokers` to it, based on the scaling operation the user asked for and on which brokers.
-This is the reason way the same fields specified in the "template" `KafkaRebalance` custom resource are ignored.
+This is the reason why the same fields specified in the "template" `KafkaRebalance` custom resource are ignored.
 The "actual" `KafkaRebalance` custom resource will be named as `<my-cluster-name>-auto-rebalancing-<mode>` where the `<my-cluster-name>` part comes from the `metadata.name` in the `Kafka` custom resource, and the `<mode>` is referring to which rebalancing has to run (add or remove brokers).

 ```yaml